 This seminar studies the empirical testing of economic models.
 The seminar's focus will vary depending on the instructor.
 Possible topics include instrumental variable analysis, time series analysis, panel data analysis or limited dependent variables.
 Each student will undertake and report on a research project.
-This counts toward the seminar requirement for the major.
-Prerequisite: ECON 101, 102 and 205.
-Generally offered every other year.
+This course counts as an Economics Department seminar.
+Prerequisite: a semester of college statistics, ECON 101, 102 and 205.